 "Unlike mainstreet commercial districts in larger towns that have a continuous facades [sp.] running along an entire block, the rural community often had vacant lots, detached buildings, and a variety of heights.
-Second Avenue has vacant lots and one and two story buildings, which break up the mass of the block.3"
+Second Avenue has vacant lots and one and two story buildings, which break up the mass of the block."

 The more limited guidance provided for the non-historic area of the NRCD I could lead a developer to believe that all properties in the District have the potential to be developed to the maximum boundaries provided by the setbacks and height limits.
 However, that is not the case, as proposed projects must go through a Site Plan Review (SPR) process and be evaluated for compatibility with community character.
+Various applications submitted between 1993, when the district was first created, and now were scaled back in in size through the review processes.

 The Niwot community is evolving and there are varying perspectives on how to maintain character through these changes.
 Therefore, staff proposed a Code update to clarify expectations and identify a common understanding of desired character for each block of the District to help guide future development.

 Given the limited area and small scale of the Niwot community, a few development projects could have a significant impact on community character within the NRCD I for many decades to come.
 Due to the time sensitivity of addressing the need for a Code update, the Board of County Commissioners (BOCC) approved a moratorium (Resolution 2018-112) on development review activity for the NRCD I on September 20, 2018.
 On October 30, 2018, the BOCC upheld the moratorium, but only for the non-historic area of the NRCD I. The moratorium is in place through March 20, 2019.
-Staff has diligently worked to gather public input and develop revised Code content that draws on planning best practices and tools that have been applied successfully in other communities facing similar challenges (see Section IV).
+Staff has worked to gather public input and develop revised Code content that draws on planning best practices and tools that have been applied successfully in other communities facing similar challenges (see Section IV).
 The updated regulations are intended to reflect the extent of development that would likely be approvable under the current Code (i.e., what would be deemed compatible with community character), but provide greater clarity and certainty for both developers and the community.
 This will improve efficiency and reduce costs associated with the development review process.